nbareil/justanothergeek.chdir.org/content/post/decoding-c2-traffic-in-Python.md

 ---
 date: 2020-11-17
 title: Decoding C2 Traffic in Python
-description: When you have the chance to catch an attacker live, it is always a delight to monitor :popcorn: and dissect their moves in real-time, even *a posteriori*.
+description: When you have the chance to catch an attacker live, it is always a delight to monitor 🍿 and dissect their moves in real-time, even *a posteriori*.
 To make it happen, you must have some kind of *Full Packet Capture* in the first place, then, of course, you need a thorough reverse-engineering of the malware will document the encoding, fields, and structures.